ioccc-src/winner/2020/burton/README.md

 What happens if you specify different numbers?

-This tiny one-liner is a bit-twiddlers delight!
+This tiny one-liner is a bit-twiddler's delight!
 It does all of the work without looping.

 To understand how it works, a good place to start is to look at the hex